lindsayrutter/ggenealogy/README.md

 Some of the currently-available methods include:

-  * Drawing interactive genealogy trees from database of known lineage.
+  * Drawing genealogy trees from database of known lineage.
   * Selecting generation number of ancestors and descendants to show around a given variety.
   * Showing shortest path between two given varieties, and superimpose over full lineage structure.
   * Obtaining graph theory measures of the full lineage structure.